fzakaria/fzakaria.com/_posts/2024-08-13-nixos-raspberry-pi-me.md

     # Also don't use the vendored Linux kernel and just use the regular one.
     "${modulesPath}/installer/sd-card/sd-image-aarch64.nix"
     ../../modules/nix.nix
-    # Feedback from Matrix was to disable this and it's unecessary unless you are using
+    # Feedback from Matrix was to disable this and it's unnecessary unless you are using
     # some esoteric hardware.
     inputs.nixos-hardware.nixosModules.raspberry-pi-4
   ];